mbilawalzaman/Palindrome-checker/README.md

 # Palindrome Checker App

 ## Description
 A simple web application that checks if a word or phrase is a palindrome.
+You can try it out [here](https://palindromemagic.netlify.app/).

 ## Installation
 1. Clone the repository.